bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 ![EMS schematic on a breadboard](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/Documentation/ems-breadboard.JPG?raw=true)

+### Using this circuit for interfacing with a Raspberry Pi
+You can use this circuit also to directly interface with the Raspberry Pi UART.
+However, you need to make a small modification.<br>
+The Arduino has 5V compatible UARTS, the Raspberry Pi has 3,3V compatible UARTS.<br>
+Replace the 4k7 resistor on the right (next to RX_OUT) by a voltage divider consisting of one 20k resistor and one 10k resistor in series.
+Put the 20k resistor where the 4k7 resistor is, and in series to that one connect the 10k resistor to ground.
+Now connect the RX_OUT to the point between the 20k and the 10k resistor.
+Keep in mind the circuit still needs a 5V power supply.

 ### Powering your circuit from the bus itself
 I got a few questions whether you could power the circuit and even the whole Arduino from the EMS bus or the 12V pin.
 I have not tested this, but it should be possible to some extent.